 Come up with an organizational system that works for you and begin saving receipts that can document potentially tax-deductible expenditures.
 You’ll want to save your receipts even if you claim the standard deduction.
 That way, you’ll be able to make an informed choice about which method will save you more money when you file your taxes.

-Put Money in Tax-Advantaged Holdings
+Contribute Money to Tax-Advantaged Holdings

 You might want to talk to an advisor about which of these tax-advantaged holdings would work for you, and how much you should be putting in them to lower your tax bill.